segovia94/block-style-plugins/README.md

 do this primarily in themes since the majority of styles should be specific to a theme.

+The new core Layout Builder is supported and will offer a new contextual link for "Style settings".
+This way your styles will work for blocks regardless as to whether you place them via the new Layout Builder or the traditional Blocks UI.

 **Tutorial Video:** [https://youtu.be/Y0t8owlV2_4](https://youtu.be/Y0t8owlV2_4)

 ### Dependencies